-I'm regarding the proposed consent order and acquisition of ChoicePoint by Reed Elsevier.
-The members of my professional association - National Council of Investigation and Security Services (NCISS) - are investigators who provide critical services to government agencies, attorneys, state and US courts and others.
-We rely extensively on services provided by both Reed Elsevier and ChoicePoint and their subsidiaries to assist us in serving these clients.
+I am a Georgia licensed private detective and I'm writing in regards to the proposed consent order and acquisition of ChoicePoint by Reed Elsevier.
+My business provides critical services to, attorneys, state and US courts and others.
+We rely extensively on services provided by information brokers serviced by Reed Elsevier and ChoicePoint and their subsidiaries to assist us in serving these clients.